 The type of brain injury claims Duncan Lewis solicitors can advise on include:

 Duncan Lewis no win no fee claims solicitors can also advise on:

 There is usually a three-year limitation period for making no win no fee brain injury claims.
-(Three years for civil claims)
+In some circumstances limitation can be expected.

 Children who suffer brain injury before the age of 18 can make a claim for brain injury compensation up to the age of 21 – your Duncan Lewis personal injury solicitor can advise parents or guardians on how to make a brain injury claim on behalf of a child before they reach the age of 18 by acting as a child’s Litigation Friend.

 Any claim for brain injury compensation will take into account how the injury is likely to affect an individual in the future – including their ability to work and earn a living and any ongoing care or rehabilitation needs.